 The cheapest (not to mention healthiest) way to get around is, of course, by bike.
 There's plenty of cycle routes and quiet roads across the city that make cycling to-and-from campus safe and simple.

 No bike?
 No worries.
-Hire a bike from the Bike Factory hire scheme for just £35 a year (or £20 a term) plus a £60 refundable deposit.
+Hire a bike from the Bike Factory hire scheme for £39 a year plus a £60 refundable deposit.